 - Chop the salmon roughly into approximately 1/2 inch cubes.

-- Mix chopped salmon in a medium sized bowl with lemon zest, parsley, onion, mayonnaise, salt, and pepper.
-Start with 1/4 cup bread crumbs and if the mixture seems too wet, add more until you reach the desired consistency.
+- Mix chopped salmon in a medium sized bowl with lemon zest (1 teaspoon), parsley (2 tablespoons), red onion (1/4 cup), mayonnaise (2 tablespoons), kosher salt, and pepper.
+Add 1/4 cup panko bread crumbs and if the mixture seems too wet, add more until you reach the desired consistency.

 - Form the mixture into four equal sized patties.

-- Heat the olive oil in a heavy skillet (such as a cast iron skillet) to medium high heat.
+- Heat the olive oil (2 tablespoons) in a heavy skillet (such as cast iron) to medium high heat.
 Sear the patties on one side for approximately 4 minutes.
 Flip and cook for another 4 minutes, or until salmon is cooked through.

 - Meanwhile, mix the ingredients for the lemon caper aioli in a small bowl.